Information regarding browser or device support

 Before we go deeper, there are 5 tax filing statuses the IRS recognizes.

-You can fall into more than one filing status (for example, if you’re married and you’re both able to file jointly or separately, as we discuss in this article), so it’s best to go with the status that could offer the maximum deductions and credits you’d qualify for, so that you pay less in taxes, or get a bigger refund.
+You can qualify for more than one filing status (for example, if you’re married, you’re able to file jointly or separately, as we discuss in this article), so it’s best to go with the status that could offer the maximum deductions and credits you’d qualify for, so that you pay less in taxes, or get a bigger refund.

-You also use your current tax filing status to properly fill out an IRS Form W-4, which is the standard tax form used by employers to know how much federal tax to withhold from the employee’s paycheck.
+You also use your current tax filing status to properly fill out an IRS Form W-4, which is the standard tax form submitted to employers to inform them how much federal tax to withhold from an employee’s paycheck.

-The most common filing status for married couples is Married Filing Jointly, where married couples file a tax return together.
-If your spouse passed away during the year for which you are filing your tax return, you may still file as Married Filing Jointly.
+The most common filing status for married couples is married filing jointly, where married couples file a tax return together.
+If your spouse passed away during the year for which you are filing your tax return, you may still file using the married filing jointly status.

-But also keep in mind that taxpayers who file as Married Filing Jointly are both responsible for the taxes owed that tax year and cannot amend a joint return and turn it into two separate returns once the filing due date (without extensions) has passed.
+But also keep in mind that taxpayers who file as using the married filing jointly status are singly and jointly responsible for the taxes owed that tax year.
+They also cannot amend a joint return into two separate returns once the filing due date (without extensions) has passed.

 Advantages of filing jointly as a married couple

-One of the biggest benefits of filing Married Filing Jointly is your ability to lower your combined taxes.
+One of the biggest benefits of filing using the married filing jointly status is your ability to lower your combined taxes.
 Your standard deduction might also be higher, and you may qualify for other tax credits and deductions that are not available when married filing separately.

-You may claim the file status of Married Filing Jointly if:
+You may claim the married filing jointly status if:

 • You are married as of midnight December 31, of the applicable tax year, and